-This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 12).
-It commenced on 30 June 2023 (insert new date).
+This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 2).
+It commenced on 29 April 2024.
 This plan enables Council to collect contributions from development towards infrastructure needed by the people that will live and work in the development.